LUC-Intro-to-Database-Systems/assignment-2-database-design-process-using-mysql-workbench-cjcoles70/Assignment2 CColes.md

 # Definitions

 **Skilled Bakers:**  Skilled Bakers are bakers those that have served the company for a minimum of 3 years, have worked themselves up through the ranks and whose cakes are celebrated by their peers.
-**Special Occasions:**  Special Occasions are birthdays, weddings, and anniversaries.
+**Special Occasions:**  Cakes for Special Occasions are typically for birthdays, weddings, and anniversaries.
+**Classic** cakes are old time favorites such as ' Old-Fashioned Carrot Cake with Cream Cheese Frosting ', 'Spiced Devil's Food Cake' or 'Oklahoma Coconut Poke Cake'
+**Seasonal** cakes are more aligned to Thanksgiving, Christmas, 4th July etc. ' Apple Spice Cake with Brown Sugar Frosting' or ' Apple Gingerbread Skillet Cake'